What is a Business Plan, How to Create a Business Plan?

 What is a Business Plan?

-Simply put, a business plan is a strategic document which describes the current status of your business, your resources, targets, abilities, and plans where you will be in the future and how you plan to get there.
+Simply put, a business plan is a strategic document that describes the current status of your business, your resources, targets, abilities, and plans where you will be in the future and how you plan to get there.

 To put it all in simple terms, a business plan demonstrates how you will proceed from point A to point B in five to ten years.